libraryofcelsus/Aetherius_AI_Assistant/readme.md

 Aetherius aims to provide a modular, personalized AI assistant experience by enabling the addition of task-specific Modules and Sub-Modules.
 If all goes as planned, Aetherius will support integration with other open-source projects and models.

 ## Changelog:
+0.04a

+-Switched to Username based DB to Bot Name based DB, will add user's again later.

+-Various Bug Fixes

 0.04

 -New User System Implemented.
 Change the username prompt in the config folder to change users.
 This will allow you to have multiple versions of Aetherius on the same index.